faisalshahzadnadeem/Financial-Transactions-Record-System-/README.md

 # Financial-Transactions-Record-System-
-Create Financials Transactions Record System using flask .
+Create Financials Transactions Record System using flask.
+This is web application using python language.
 Objectives:

 Implement "Create" operation to add transaction entry Implement "Read" operation to access the list of transaction entries Implement "Update" operation to update the details of a given transaction entry Implement "Delete" operation to delete a transaction entry.
 After you complete developing the application, it will function as displayed in the animation.